-The first true thought that enters my mind is of how small I am, mentally trying to see how many of myself stacked head to toe and packed in together it would take to equal one of those low hills, not to mention just one of the mountains of the Sawtooth range.
+The first true thought that enters my mind is of how small I am.
+I mentally try to estimate how many of myself stacked head to toe and packed in together it would take to equal just one of those low hills, not to mention just one of the mountains of the Sawtooth range behind me.
 And how little all my problems must mean to that many people.

 All that I love feels poisoned to me, tainted by the fact that I burned so hard in an attempt to light up all this nothing a little better.
 I feel forced to like these things because I’m trammeled by this indescribably empty space with them.